Ken Anderson (filmmaker)

-Ken Anderson (December 23, 1917 – March 12, 2006) was an American Baptist minister, screenwriter, director and producer of Christian films.
-He is most well remembered for founding Gospel Films and directing Pilgrim's Progress, a 1978 adaptation of The Pilgrim's Progress by John Bunyan, which marked the first screen appearance for actor Liam Neeson.
+Ken Anderson (December 23, 1917 – March 12, 2006) was an American Evangelical Free Church minister, screenwriter, director and producer of Christian films.
+He founded Gospel Films and directed Pilgrim's Progress, a 1978 adaptation of The Pilgrim's Progress by John Bunyan, which marked the first screen appearance for actor Liam Neeson.
 Anderson wrote 77 fiction and non-fiction books over six decades, including the best-seller Where to Find It in the Bible.
 He was the first editor for Youth for Christ magazine, which came to be known as Ignite Your Faith.

-Early life
+Early life and education

 Anderson was born in Rembrandt, Iowa.
 His mother died during childbirth, and Anderson was raised by his father and paternal grandmother.
-In 1938, he married Doris Ilene Jones (1918-2013).
-Anderson studied at Wheaton College and Trinity International University in Illinois, later joining the Evangelical Free Church as a pastor.
+He studied at Wheaton College and Trinity International University in Illinois, later joining the Evangelical Free Church as a pastor.
 He preached in churches in Isle, Minnesota, and later in Newman Grove, Nebraska.
 In 1944, he became the first full-time editor for Ignite Your Faith magazine, then known as Youth For Christ, through which he met Robert Pierce.
-In 1948, under Pierce's guidance, he traveled through China as a missionary.
+In 1948, under Pierce's guidance, he traveled through China as a missionary, and was influenced by the 1948 documentary China Challenge made by Pierce and producer/director Dick Ross.